d-uzlov/k8s-homelab/docs/windows/windows-raid.md

 While you are re-creating the mirror, your data will be completely unprotected.

-If any unsafe shutdown happen, it will also likely require resyncing.
+If any unsafe shutdown happen, it will also likely require resync.
 For example: BSOD, power loss, hard reboot.

 Opinions (there doesn't seem to be too much negativity, unlike Storage Spaces):